Performance to price ratio. The higher, the better.

 Send your test results of GeForce GTX 780.

 Cryptocurrency mining performance of GeForce GTX 780.
 Usually measured in megahashes per second.

 Let's see how good GeForce GTX 780 is for gaming.
 Particular gaming benchmark results are measured in frames per second.
 Comparisons with game system requirements are included, but remember that sometimes official requirements may reflect reality inaccurately.

 Here are the average frames per second in a large set of popular modern games across different resolutions:

-Overall GeForce GTX 780 performance compared to nearest competitors among desktop video cards.
+GeForce GTX 780's performance compared to nearest competitors among desktop video cards.

-We believe that the nearest equivalent to GeForce GTX 780 from AMD is Radeon RX 470, which is nearly equal in speed and is lower by 1 position in our rating.
+According to our data, the closest AMD alternative to GeForce GTX 780 is Radeon RX 470, which is faster by 1% and higher by 3 positions in our ranking.